Reserve Creek

-Reserve Creek is a town located in north-eastern New South Wales, Australia, in the Tweed Shire.
+Reserve Creek is a town in north-eastern New South Wales, Australia, in the Tweed Shire.

+The Ngandowal and Minyungbal speaking people of the Bundjalung people are the traditional owners of the Tweed region, including Reserve Creek, and the surrounding areas.

 Demographics

 In the the population of Reserve Creek was 213, 48.4% female and 51.6% male.

 The median age of the Reserve Creek population was 45 years of age, 8 years above the Australian median.

 83.9% of people living in Reserve Creek were born in Australia.
 The other top responses for country of birth were India 2.8%, New Zealand 2.4%, England 1.4%, Italy 1.4%, Netherlands 1.4% and 9.4% other countries.

 91.1% of people spoke only English at home; the next most common languages were 2.8% Punjabi, 1.4% Italian and 4.2% other languages.